Philippines to place Manila area in lockdown to curb Delta variant | Health

 Philippine President Rodrigo Duterte on Friday approved the imposition of lockdown measures in the capital region, in a bid to contain the spread of the Delta coronavirus variant and to shield the country's medical system.

 The Manila capital region, a sprawl of 16 cities home to more than 13 million people, will be placed under the tightest quarantine curbs from Aug.
 6 to 20, Presidential spokesman Harry Roque said in a televised address.
 "While it is a painful decision, this is for the good of all."
-The lockdown, which is expected to cost the economy $4 billion, will prevent people from leaving their homes, except for essential shopping, while indoor and al fresco dining is banned.
+The lockdown, which is expected to cost the economy $4 billion, will mean people cannot leave their homes, except for essential shopping, while indoor and al fresco dining is banned.

 "Delta is all over Metro Manila already.
 This is proper intervention," Benjamin Abalos, chairperson of the capital's council of mayors, told Reuters.
-The mayors plan to step up vaccinations by administering 250,000 doses a day, up from 150,000 now, he said.
+The mayors planned to step up vaccinations to 250,000 doses a day, up from 150,000 now, he said.

 The highly transmissible Delta variant, first detected in India, has spread rapidly across much of Southeast Asia.
 The Philippines also extended a ban on travelers coming from 10 countries including India, Indonesia, Thailand, and the United Arab Emirates to Aug.
 15.